Environmental Protection

 Circular use of by-products

 We strive to market the by-products of power generation, which replace virgin materials and thus conserve resources.
 Doing so enhances our operating efficiency, margins, market position, and reputation.
 It’s also good for the communities and natural habitats near our assets.
-We sold, recovered, or disposed of 1.58 million metric tons of pulverized fly ash,furnace bottom ash, and gypsum in 2021.
-Almost 97% was recovered or sold.
+We sold, recovered, or disposed of 938 metric kilotons of these by-products in 2023.
+More than 93% was recovered or sold.

-metric tons of by-products from coal-fired power plants
+metric kilotons of by-products from coal-fired power plants

 of by-products pulverized fly ash, furnace bottom ash, and gypsum recovered or sold